 First, chop your t-shirt in half.
 Keep or toss the bottom half; I’m sure you can find something fun to do with it

 My daughter’s radius was 4(ish).
-I left my fabric folded in half as it was when it came off the bolt, but then folded it again so that fold and the selvedges lined up.
+I left my fabric folded in half as it was when it came off the bolt, but then folded it again so that fold and the selvedges lined up (imagine it is a large paper napkin.
+It is folded the same way those are).
 I made sure that when I folded it, there was enough fabric left over for a sash at the end.

 Then, measure from the corner fold out to your radius.